Quantum Control Landscapes: A Closer Look

 \section{Conclusion}

 We have revisited the control landscape for several classes of canonical quantum control problems, in particular pure-state transfer and unitary gate optimization problems.

-Although the pure-state transfer fidelity as a function over the unitary group only has two types of critical points, corresponding to either the global minimum $0$ or the global maximum $1$, detailed analysis shows that the class of critical points for the actual optimization problem over functions in $L^2(0,T)$ is strictly larger than the set of kinematic critical points.
+Although the pure-state transfer fidelity as a function over the unitary group only has two types of critical points, corresponding to either the global minimum $0$ or the global maximum $1$, detailed analysis shows that the class of critical points for the actual optimization problem over functions in $L^2(0,T)$ is larger than the set of kinematic critical points.
 In particular, for any bilinear control system $H_f(t)=H_0+f(t)H_1$ and any fixed target time $T$, there exist pairs of initial and target states, such that some $f\equiv \mbox{\rm const.}$ is a critical point of the system, and we can achieve any value of the fidelity between $0$ and $1$ for such critical points.
-Moreover, while these critical points are not expected to be attractive in most cases, we have presented examples of systems with attractive suboptimal critical points, showing that traps \emph{do} exist for such problems, and the fidelity at these traps can take many values, unlike the fidelity for kinematic critical points, which is limited to 0 or 1 for pure-state optimization problems.
+Moreover, while these critical points are not expected to be attractive in most cases, we have presented examples of systems with suboptimal critical points at which the Hessian is negative definite with infinite rank, showing that traps \emph{do} exist for such problems, and the fidelity at these traps can take many values, unlike the fidelity for kinematic critical points, which is limited to 0 or 1 for pure-state optimization problems.